domenic/concise-notes/source/_posts/2016-01-15-one-simple-trick-for-javascript-performance-optimization.md

 ### One Simple Trick for JavaScript Performance Optimization

-Don't use more than 65535 parameters in a single JavaScript function.
+Don't use more than ~~65535~~ 512 parameters in a single JavaScript function.
 Otherwise, Crankshaft will bail out with the following informative message: "Too many parameters."

 #### How can I fix my JavaScript code to make it run blazingly fast?

-Stick to 65534 parameters (or less).
+Stick to 511 parameters (or less).

-- 65534 is a good-looking number.
-It's (2 + 1)(4 + 1)(16 + 1)(256 + 1) - 1.
+- 511 is a good-looking number.
+In unicode, it looks really really good: &#511;
-- A function with 65534 parameters always looks better than a function with 65535 parameters.
-(I could show you why but I'm too lazy to generate one.)
+- A function with 511 parameters always looks better than a function with 512 parameters.
+(I have discovered a truly remarkable proof which this margin is too small to contain.)

+*Note: I originally wrote this article with 65535 instead of 512.
+I did not pay enough attention while reading V8 source code.
+It was 65535 bits, i.e. 512 bytes, or 512 parameters.
+Not 65535 parameters.*